Our newly purchased Mid-Century house is a very loooong ranch style from the front.

-I came up with a rough sketch for the front porch design… initially I was thinking about making a screened front porch.
+I came up with a rough sketch for the front porch design… initially I was considering to make the front porch a screened-in porch.

 After thinking about it a bit, I decided to keep the porch open and not screened.
-I really want this front porch to celebrate the front entrance… to be inviting people to find the front door.
-Having screens and a screen door would defeat that purpose by visually closing it off.
+The goal was to create this front porch to celebrate the front entrance in a most welcoming format.
+To invite people to easily find the front door.
+Having screens and an outside screen door would defeat that purpose by visually closing it off.

-Yes, we live in the Midwest and have lots of mosquitoes, but that’ll be only at dusk.
-We have plans for a ceiling fan out on the porch, so hopefully that’ll help keep them away.
-Plus, we have a screened porch on the back, so if the skeeters get bad, we’ll just move to the back porch.
+Yes, we live in the Midwest and have lots of mosquitoes, that should be only at dusk.
+We have plans for a ceiling fan out on the porch, that will help keep them away.

 Inspiration from a Great Old Movie

 Oh and let me share with you a little more inspiration for changing this house into a Colonial Revival cottage style… One of, if not the best Colonial Revival house ever!
 The house from the old movie ‘Bringing up Baby’ with Katherine Hepburn and Cary Grant.
 Cute movie… Fantastic house!

 Here are a couple inspiring pics from it.
 (I actually paused the movie and took a picture with my phone… not the best quality, but enough for me to refer to for design reference:

 See those big beams on the porch?
 I love that they did double beams.
 My design isn’t double beams, but I for sure was inspired by this front porch.

 And that bay window?
 Love that stone planter bench thing under it!